-#8 Recognizing the particular challenges for Cognitive Science on this topic we affirm the attention to diverse modes of cognition and we urge the program to consider ways in which it can address the diverse "ways of knowing" implied by various language systems and culturally specific regimes of knowlege.
+#8 Recognizing the particular challenges for Cognitive Science on this topic we affirm the attention to diverse modes of cognition and we urge the program to consider ways in which it can address the diverse ways of knowing implied by various language systems and culturally specific regimes of knowledge.

-For the Vice-Principal as co-ordinator of UC One
+• For the Vice-Principal of University College, as co-ordinator of UC One

-In regard to FAS#11: Ask faculty within all Arts & Science units to review their curriculum and learning materials with the goal of ensuring that course content concerning Indigenous peoples reflects best practices and contemporary scholarship) and FAS#16 (Provide opportunities for students to experience landbased pedagogies so that they can learn within Indigenous worldviews on the land, with Indigenous knowledge experts.
+In regard to FAS#11 (Ask faculty within all Arts & Science units to review their curriculum and learning materials with the goal of ensuring that course content concerning Indigenous peoples reflects best practices and contemporary scholarship), and FAS#16 (Provide opportunities for students to experience landbased pedagogies so that they can learn within Indigenous worldviews on the land, with Indigenous knowledge experts.
 Land-based pedagogies include the study of the complex and sophisticated relationships with citified Indigenous territories, including Tkaronto.)

-#9 The Committee recommends continued inclusion of Indigenous speakers in the plenary meetings and other instruction of UC One courses.
+#9 The Committee recommends continued inclusion of Indigenous speakers in the plenary meetings and other instruction of UC One courses, as well as Indigenous literature among the readings.

-Other issues
+• Other issues